 Soy sauce and oyster sauce combo is the easiest way to season fried rice at home.
 However, if you don't have oyster sauce or if you're allergic to shellfish, here are a couple of substitutes:

-- Use more soy sauce.
-Although this substitution won't replicate the same flavor as using oyster sauce, it'll still taste good!
+- Use more soy sauce - Although this substitution won't replicate the same flavor as using oyster sauce, it'll still taste good!
 Just use 2 tablespoons of soy sauce total and omit the oyster sauce.

 - Also add a couple pinches of sugar to substitute for the mild sweetness in the oyster sauce.